There's bird flu in US dairy cows. Raw milk drinkers aren't deterred

 CDC and FDA officials didn’t respond to questions about the rising popularity of raw milk.

-Motta suggested that the agencies should push back with social media posts extoling the health effects of pasteurized milk.
+Motta suggested that the agencies should push back with social media posts extolling the health effects of pasteurized milk.

 “Communicators need to make an effort to understand why people consume raw milk and try to meet them where they are,” he said.